Image

 • Class E Felony – no more than four years in prison

-Ultimately, the conviction and sentence in your felony criminal case is influenced by a number of factors.
-If you receive a felony conviction, the precise punishment you are sentenced to will be up to the judge.
-The judge in your case will weigh factors such as the specific circumstances of the crime, your personal history and other details.
+In the end, the conviction and sentence in your felony criminal case depends on a variety of variables.
+If you receive a felony conviction, the exact punishment you are sentenced to is determined by the judge.
+The judge in your case will weigh factors such as the situation surrounding the crime, your personal history and other details.

-There are some special crimes for which the class and subsequent punishment are enhanced, meaning a crime typically classified as a Class D felony in Missouri can be raised to a Class C, etc. This can happen if you have prior convictions or in crimes that are determined to have been carried out due to a victim’s race, sexual orientation, religion, national origin, sex or disability.
-Conversely, with the representation and dedication of a talented Rock Port criminal defense attorney, what was originally a Class B charge could be dropped down to a lower class felony, a felony could be minimized to a misdemeanor or your criminal defense attorney could argue to obtain a lesser punishment.
+There are some special crimes for which the class and subsequent punishment are enhanced, so a crime typically classified as a Class D felony in Missouri can be raised to a Class C, etc. The enhancement is applied for some defendants with prior convictions or in certain crimes that are considered dangerous or crimes based on a victim’s race, sexual orientation, religion, national origin, sex or disability.
+Conversely, with the representation and dedication of a talented Rock Port criminal defense attorney, what was originally a Class B charge could be dropped down to a lower felony, a felony charge could be minimized to a misdemeanor or your criminal defense attorney could argue to get you a lesser punishment.

 You may also be able to avoid a criminal conviction altogether, if you have the right circumstances and a diligent and skillful criminal defense attorney.
-If you have a strong case but the prosecutor refuses to drop the charges, your criminal defense lawyer with Combs Waterkotte will present your case meticulously to your peers in a jury trial, leaving the jury members to then decide whether or not you are guilty.
-Contact our Rock Port, MO felony defense attorneys today to discuss your case and your options and receive quality counsel and representation.
+If your case for your innocence is sound but the prosecutor refuses to drop the charges, your criminal defense lawyer with Combs Waterkotte will take the fight to trial where they will present your case to a jury of your peers who will then determine whether or not to find you guilty.
+Contact Combs Waterkotte to discuss your case and potential options with our Rock Port, MO criminal defense attorneys.

 Misdemeanor Charges in Missouri

-As with felonies, misdemeanors in Missouri are categorized into groups based on severity.
+Like with felonies, misdemeanors in Missouri are classified based on severity.
 Rather than time in state prison and possible parole supervision, the maximum punishment allowed for a misdemeanor is a year in jail, and in many cases no jail time is required, but rather the payment of a fine.

 • Class A Misdemeanor – up to one year in jail; a fine of up to $2,000